-not go on it.
-At the end of the year, he concluded a letter to James Carroll, Native Minister, 'May it go well with you, O Timi.
-From your friend of long ago'.
-125 Four years later, when Maori planned to visit England to petition the king, it was announced that Tupu Taingakawa Te Waharoa, a descendent of Wiremu Tamihana, 126 would be accompanied by Rewi.
-127 Taingakawa did not go on this mission until 1914, 128 by which time Rewi was dead.
-In early 1908, when a petition to King Edward was drawn up protesting at the loss of land, the 'chief executive officer' of this movement was Tupu Taingakawa, whose private secretary was Rewi.
-129 Later that year he was one of three representatives of local hapu at the Te Aroha hearing of the Native Land Commission into the selling of Maori land.
-130 In August the following year he was still acting as Taingakawa's private secretary.
-131
+the others left in July.127 At the end of the year, he concluded a letter to James Carroll, Native Minister, 'May it go well with you, O Timi.
+From your friend of long ago'.128 Four years later, when Maori planned to visit England to petition the king, it was announced that Tupu Taingakawa Te Waharoa, a descendent of Wiremu Tamihana,129 would be accompanied by Rewi.130 However, Taingakawa did not go on this mission until 1914,131 by which time Rewi was dead.
+In early 1908, when a petition to King Edward was drawn up protesting at the loss of land, the 'chief executive officer' of this movement was Tupu Taingakawa, whose private secretary was Rewi.132 Later that year, as one of three representatives of local hapu at the Te Aroha hearing of the Native Land Commission into the selling of Maori land, he wanted Maori to retain and work their own land rather than sell it.133 In August the following year he was still acting as Taingakawa's private secretary.134